Examples from the Field

 Moving Wellness Programming Virtual | Aroostook Area Agency on Aging | Presque Isle, ME

 The Aroostook Area Agency on Aging is finding creative ways to address the social and emotional needs of older adults while following physical distancing guidelines by offering virtual wellness programming.
-Through its partnership with Healthy Living for ME, the agency is offering two free programs that older adults can complete in the comfort of their own homes until in-person workshops can safely be conducted.
+Through a joint venture partnership called Healthy Living for ME with two other Agencies on Aging in Maine (Spectrum Generations and Seniors Plus), the agency is offering two free programs that older adults can complete in the comfort of their own homes until in-person workshops can safely be conducted.
 The Tai Chi program is being presented by video call through 16-session classes, while free interactive toolkits are being offered for its Better Health Now program.
 Participants in the Better Health Now program receive weekly support calls with a certified facilitator over the course of the six-week program and learn techniques for action planning, problem solving and decision making.

 Letters to Seniors to Address Social Isolation